-Rayko is a Tokyo-born, Los Angeles-based, bilingual vocalist, composer, multi-instrumentalist, SAG/AFTRA actress, who fronts a Symphonic Rock band, Lolita Dark.
+Rayko is a Tokyo-born, Los Angeles-based vocalist, full-time working composer, multi-instrumentalist, and a SAG/AFTRA actress, who fronts a Los Angeles based Symphonic Rock band called Lolita Dark.

-- Vocal work on an up-and-coming Disney project
+- Session vocalist on an up-and-coming Disney Entertainment project

-- Vocalist/Performer/Producer on “Gratitude”, a meditation video series available on Amazon Alexa device
+- Vocalist/Performer/Producer on “Gratitude”, a meditation video series available on Amazon’s Alexa device

-Rayko is working hard to reach out to her beloved community of Anime and Gaming, to help save one despaired soul at a time.
+Rayko is working hard to reach out to her beloved community of Anime and Gaming, to help save one troubled soul at a time.